lucapezzini/peirce_computational_stylistics/README.md

 }
 ```

-In the directory you can find:

-1. A [sample of ~1000 technical terms by CS Peirce](https://github.com/lucapezzini/peirce_computational_stylistics/blob/main/peirce_technical_terms_CP.txt).
+We extracted a [sample of ~1000 technical terms by CS Peirce](https://github.com/lucapezzini/peirce_computational_stylistics/blob/main/peirce_technical_terms_CP.txt).
 They are (a) terms of the Collected Papers which occurr as entries in the [Commens Dictionary](http://www.commens.org/dictionary/), (b) technical terms which are italicized in the Collected Papers, automatically extracted and hand-checked to exclude titles, emphasis and foreign words, (c) plural forms of these terms.
 For each technical term, the first paragraph of occurrence in the Collected Papers is provided together with its date.

-2.
+Of these terms we computer two measures: the strangeness, measured as the surprisal of a character-level LSTM, and the predicted repetitiveness, measured by means of a Word2vec SGNS.

+The LSTM was trained on a lexicon of standard historical English, namely the unigrams of the [COHA – Corpus of Historical American English](https://www.english-corpora.org/coha/), restricted to the period 1810-1910.